 Setting Expectations as a Manager

-This past week, an engineer who I hired at Etsy a few years ago transitioned into management.
+This past week, an engineer who I hired a few years ago transitioned into management.
 It’s been years since he reported to me directly, so we had a first-one-on-one-redux in which we talked through my first 1:1 questions.
 I realized it might also be helpful to reset expectations about:

 - my management philosophy